micmejia/bible-dump/NKJV/Daniel/Dan 7.md

 The ten horns _are_ ten kings _Who_ shall arise from this kingdom.
 And another shall rise after them; He shall be different from the first _ones,_ And shall subdue three kings.

 ###### 25
-He shall speak _pompous_ words against the Most High, Shall persecute[^j] the saints of the Most High, And shall intend to change times and law.
+He shall speak _pompous_ words against the Most High, Shall persecute the saints of the Most High, And shall intend to change times and law.
 Then _the saints_ shall be given into his hand For a time and times and half a time.

 ###### 26
 'But the court shall be seated, And they shall take away his dominion, To consume and destroy _it_ forever.